EXCLUSIVE-Deutsche Bahn bets on Huawei for railway digitalisation despite security concerns | Technology

 Critics of Huawei say its close links to China's security services means that use of its technology could give Chinese spies and even saboteurs access to swathes of essential infrastructure.
 There is no publicly available evidence Huawei and the Chinese government could actually disrupt networks and both reject claims they represented a security risk.
 A Huawei spokesperson said the firm would never harm any nation or individual.
 Operators say it provides top quality components for lower costs than competitors.

 "Digital infrastructure is becoming an important battleground in the quest of domination," said Paolo Pescatore, an industry analyst with PP Foresight.
-The December contract with Deutsche Telekom Business Solutions, a subsidiary of Deutsche Telekom, is for Huawei tech like switches and routers.
+The December contract with Deutsche Telekom Business Solutions is for Huawei tech like switches and routers.
 These contain software that needs to be regularly updated remotely, potentially allowing for malicious updates, say cybersecurity experts.

 DB granted it in an auction just two months after an attack that caused a halt in all train transport in northern Germany for several hours and raised awareness of vulnerabilities in German critical infrastructure.
 Several lawmakers told Reuters they suspected a state actor given the sophistication of the attack.
 Investigators have not yet come to a final conclusion.